snowplow/snowplowanalytics.com/_posts/2013-10-07-announcing-our-winter-open-source-internship-program/index.md

 permalink: /blog/2013/10/07/announcing-our-winter-open-source-internship-program/
 ---

-Applications for the new Snowplow Analytics open source internship program are now open!
-At Snowplow we are passionate about enterprise-strength open-source technology, and we are hugely excited to be offering paid internships for open source hackers this winter.
+pplications for the new Snowplow Analytics open source internship program are now open!
+At Snowplow we are passionate about enterprise-strength open-source technology, and we are hugely excited to be offering paid internships for open-source hackers this winter.

 Snowplow Analytics is looking for one or two open source interns this winter (December through February), for 3-6 week paid internships.
 Our "winterns" will work directly on and contribute to data engineering projects within the [Snowplow open source stack] [snowplow-repos].
 We have lots of ideas for cool projects to do around Snowplow - and if you have any suggestions of your own, we would love to hear them!